CloudCannon/Academy/_posts/2017-02-07-advanced-blogging.md

 ~~~
 {% endraw %}

-One thing to note is by adding a category it actually changes the default URL for the post.
+Adding a category to a post changes the default URL.
 So the URL for `_posts/2016-04-04-sourdough-bread.md` was `/2016/04/04/sourdough-bread.html` and now it's `/baking/2016/04/04/sourdough-bread.html`.

-Let's add a list the categories and posts inside those categories to `blog.html`.
+Let's add a list of the categories and posts inside those categories to `blog.html`.
 Jekyll makes the categories available to us at `site.categories`.
-Iterating over `site.categories` actually gives as another array with two items, the first item is the name of the category and the second item is a list of blog posts in that category.
+Iterating over `site.categories` gives as another array with two items, the first item is the name of the category and the second item is an array of blog posts in that category.

 {% raw %}
 ~~~html